Next.js + Google Tag Manager Integration

 Cause: GTM tag firing multiple times.

-Solution: Use "Once per event" trigger setting or add fired flag:
+Solution: Use "Once per event" trigger setting or add a fired flag:

 <script>